phone icon in white color

 • Difficulty breathing – Enlarged tonsils can cause breathing difficulties while sleeping and thus, may often cause difficulty while sleeping as well.

-Prevention of tonsillitis
+Prevention of Tonsillitis

 Since tonsillitis is a contagious disease, you are more likely to catch the disease if you come in contact with an individual who is already having it.
-So, it is important that you adopt good hygienic habits and washing hands often, especially before touching your nose or mouth.
-You must avoid sharing drinks, food, or utensils with someone who is already a patient of tonsillitis.
+So, it is important that you adopt good hygienic habits and wash your hands often, especially before touching your nose or mouth.
+You must avoid sharing drinks, food, or utensils with someone who is already a patient with tonsillitis.
 Doctors often recommend replacing your toothbrush regularly as it can help prevent the accumulation of bacteria.
 Moreover, if you have tonsillitis, try keeping your distance from the healthy population until you’re no longer contagious.
 If you’re a parent, then ensure practicing good hygiene habits for your children, such as regularly washing hands, especially after coming into contact with someone who has a sore throat.

-When to consult a doctor?
+When to Consult a Doctor?

 Tonsillitis can cause the throat to swell so much that it can cause trouble breathing.
 While some tonsillitis can go away on their own, some cases need surgical treatment.
 Consult a doctor if you experience the following signs-